Kellson/nestjs-user-register/README.md

-Para executar a API
+# Sample - projects that uses NestJs + typeorm + migrations + swagger + jest + jwt

-1 - Instalar dependências com npm install
+1 - Rund command npm install
-2 - Criar arquivo .env na raíz do projeto, baseado no .env.example, e definir os seus valores 3 - Executar comando npm run migration:run para criar o banco de dados 4 - Executar comando npm start:dev para iniciar a aplicação 5 - No caminho /api, está a documentação da api
+2 - Create a .env file in the project root, based on .env.example, and set the variables values 3 - Run command npm run migration:run to created the database 4 - Run command npm start:dev to start the application 5 - The swagger documentation is in the "/api" path